 Cognitive-behavioral therapy helps you identify and avoid thoughts that generate anxiety.
 It will also help you react properly to different anxiety-provoking situations.

 Psychodynamic psychotherapy helps you explore and resolve deep-seated emotional conflict or traumatic experience that often triggers anxiety.

-You may think that being anxious is normal, but if you feel a little more anxious than you ever did, you might want to consider going for a therapy.
+You may think that being anxious is normal, but if you feel a little more anxious than you ever did, you might want to consider going for therapy.
 Everything can get worse before you even know them, so better check in advance to avoid further complications.
 Talk to your clinician, they will always listen.